 Description: Bit mask of active bits in 'Cpuid1Data'.
-When each 'Cpuid1Mask' is set to 0, the original CPU bit is used, otherwise .
+When each 'Cpuid1Mask' bit is set to 0, the original CPU bit is used, otherwise set bits take the value of 'Cpuid1Data'.

-6.6 Patch Properties
+7.6 Patch Properties

 1. Base

 Description: Selects symbol-matched base for patch lookup (or immediate replacement) by obtaining the address of provided symbol name.
 Can be set to empty string to be ignored.